rikulo/socket.io-client-dart/README.md

 });
 ```

-### Acknowledge with the socket server that an event has been received.
+### Acknowledge with the socket server that an event has been received

 ```dart
 socket.on('eventName', (data) {